YottaDB/YDBDoc/ProgrammersGuide/functions.rst

    gtmtypfldindx(<structure-name>.<field-mnemonic>)=<n>

 where gtmtypes(<structure-name>,<n>,*) nodes contain the field characteristics.
 These fields are also available as global variables in the $ydb_dist/gtmhelp.dat database using the $ydb_dist/gtmhelp.gld global directory.

+When $ZGBLDIR is set to a global directory specifying a replication instance and replication has started, the Replication Journal Pool for that instance becomes the source of data reported by $ZPEEK(), and thus %PEEKBYNAME().
+If a global directory does not specify a Replication Instance, the `ydb_repl_instance <../AdminOpsGuide/basicops.html#ydb-repl-instance>`_ environment variable determines the Instance for its replicated regions.
+The mnemonics GLF, GSL, JPC, NLREPL, and RIH require a jnlpool. $VIEW("JNLPOOL") returns the Instance for the current Replication Journal Pool.

 .. _zpiece-function: